 Let’s take them in order.

 At this writing, significant evidence shows “Russia” fed misinformation and fomented disruption during the campaign through Facebook and other social media platforms.
 Some evidence exists that local election systems were probed for possible hacks, but none were successful apparently.

 Of course, this all assumes there’s no response bias in play.
-Many people would answer this question not based upon their view of Russian interference in the election, but only based upon their like or dislike of President Trump.
+Many people would answer this question not based upon their view of Russian interference in the election, but only based upon their like or dislike of President Trump — or the sponsors of the polling.
 In this case, their response is driven by an ulterior motive and not an honest statement of how they feel about the issue at hand.